telefonicaid/tartare-logs/README.md

     arrives before a given timeout, the callback function is invoked with the found log as the second argument.
     If an error happens or no logs are found that match the template, the callback function is invoked with the error.
     The `template` is an object whose field names are the field names to search in the log, and whose values are the expected values or regular expressions against which the log value will be matched.
+Regular expressions can be applied to any data type (values are internally stringified).
+If a template's field has de value `undefined` this method will only check that the field exists, without checking the value in any way.
+All the field names included in the template must exist in the log, but not all the fields in the log need to be in the template for this method to success (that is, field names not included in the template are considered as irrelevant).
     The `opt` argument (optional) is an object with the following allowed options:
       - `timeout` (defaults to 3000ms): time (in ms) after which the callback function will be invoked with an error if no logs match the template.